 Co-founder of Defend International, Dr. Widad Akreyi, reiterated DI members’ dedication to advocating for effective strategies to end gun violence once and for all.
 “In the face of the rising tensions and the widespread proliferation of small arms and light weapons, we call on everyone to join us to build conditions that will make world peace more likely.
-We all know that the road to building peace goes through ending conflicts and silencing the guns.” she said
+We all know that the road to building peace goes through ending conflicts and silencing the guns,” she said.

 Take action on Global Week of Action!

-- Call for greater control of small arms and light weapons and stimulate discussion of national positions on key issues as States prepare for RevCon3.
+- Call for greater control of conventional weapons and stimulate discussion of national positions on key issues as States prepare for Review Conference 3.

-- If you live in the MENA region, urge your government officials to take serious steps to end illicit trade in conventional weapons.
+- If you live in the MENA region, urge your government officials to take serious steps to end illicit trade in small arms and light weapons.

-What is International Tracing Instrument?
+International Tracing Instrument